 The abnormality here is not subtle.
 From a purely commercial standpoint, an empty scheduled-route leg on an aircraft of that size is a significant logistical anomaly.
 Repositioning flights occur, but they are documented as such.
 The record does not provide an operational explanation for why this particular aircraft was flying empty on a route scheduled to terminate in Frankfurt.
 That absence is worth noting before anything else.

 At the first scheduled stopover at Beirut International Airport, exactly thirteen people boarded.
 The manifest included citizens of Arab states, two Americans, a German, and a French national, as well as a Spanish journalist who later documented the events.
-Twelve of the thirteen were male.
+All thirteen passengers who boarded were male.
 On a commercial jet built to carry 130 passengers out of a major Middle Eastern hub, having only ten civilian male passengers and one civilian female is, by any statistical measure, highly unusual.

 The documentary One Day in September (1999) alleges that the West German government communicated through backchannels that any hijacked aircraft should carry no women or children, to minimise the political cost of a planned capitulation.
 That claim carries no automatic legal protection and comes from investigative sources without independent documentary corroboration.
 But the physical reality of the manifest does align with it.
 That is a correlation.
 The record does not establish it as a causation.